On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Introduction

 In a deformation $(f_s)_s$ giving rise to an Arnold adjacency, the positions of the free infinitely near points of the plane curve singularity $V(f_{s\neq 0})$ move with the parameter $s$ (see Section \ref{sec:not}).
 By contrast, the special property (b) above implies that the free points do not move with $s$.
 We say that such deformations \emph{fix the free points}.
 They correspond to the deformations of Alberich and Roe's paper ~\cite{AR} whose general member is associated with a cluster.

-In Section \ref{sec:def_fix}, we use Theorem~\ref{theo:main1} and its corollaries to show that most of the known Arnold adjacencies (see \cite{Arn}, \cite{Bri}, \cite{Saito}) can be realized by deformations fixing the free points.
-Furthermore, we find new adjacencies (see (\ref{adj1})-(\ref{adj3})) not appearing in the literature.
+In Section \ref{sec:def_fix}, we use Theorem~\ref{theo:main1} and its corollaries to show that most of the known Arnold adjacencies (see \cite{Arn}, \cite{Bri}, \cite{Saito} and \cite{BBB}) can be realized by deformations fixing the free points.
 We provide a complete list of adjacencies fixing the free points between all simple, unimodal and bimodal singularities with Milnor number up to $16$, and compare it with the list of usual Arnold adjacencies.
-This completes the study carried in~\cite{AR}.
+This improves the study carried in~\cite{AR} and allows to recover in a fast way many adjacencies from \cite{Arn}, \cite{Bri}, \cite{Saito}.

 Using these results, in Remark~\ref{rem:alg} we sketch an algorithm which, starting from a topological type, gives back many topological types Arnold adjacent to the given one.
 We expect that this algorithm produces a good portion of all the topological types Arnold adjacent to the given one.